|

 - Shifting goals and values in response to self-image and mood swings

 As with most personality disorders, there’s no true way to identify the cause of borderline personality disorder.
 Genetics may play a role, as can brain abnormalities in which certain aspects that regulate emotion don’t function properly.
 Risk factors of BDP include a hereditary predisposition and a stressful childhood.
-Many people who are diagnosed with BDP experienced childhood abuse or severe trauma.
+Many people who are diagnosed with BDP have experienced past childhood abuse or severe trauma.

 BPD most often arises in late adolescence.
 In some cases, the initial onset can be more severe, with symptoms normalizing as individuals age.
 However, as with all personality disorders, how BPD manifests and progresses over time varies from person to person.